 As the first major improvement in 25 years, Fentress’ design recharges the outdated LAX International Terminal with a convenient and comfortable passenger experience.

-- elevate the passenger experience,
+- Enhancing the passenger experience

 Award-Winning Design